macdevopsyvr/macdevopsyvr.github.io/speakers/index.md

 # Speakers

 <p class="lead">
-Speakers from throughout the Pacific Northwest will be presenting on a number of topics related to Mac administration and deployment.
+Speakers from across North America and Europe will be presenting on a number of topics related to Mac administration and deployment.
 </p>

 #### Stay tuned for updates by subscribing to our [Twitter](https://twitter.com/intent/follow?&screen_name=MacDevOpsYVR) feed!